kaustubhKVS/i-TempleERP/QnA Clarification from Project Submission.md

-# The "transaction confirmation" a "NFT"? "...creating one NFT per transaction"...?
+# The "transaction confirmation" a "NFT"?
+More info on "Creating one NFT per transaction"...?
 Is this confirmation just a hash?
-While engaging in decentralized application development, I've established a coding principle, endorsed by Dr. Sadoghi from the ResDB Lab, that facilitates the conversion of any centralized application into a decentralized one.
+While engaging in decentralized application development, I've established a coding principle, endorsed by Dr Sadoghi from the ResDB Lab, that facilitates the conversion of any centralized application into a decentralized one.
 This involves the transformation of a conventional SQL-based context into a Blockchain framework.

 Let's delve into the process with step-by-step examples: